celerygemini/pyfer/README.md

 ## Encrypt and Decrypt Strings

-Pyfer is a simple string encryption and decryption tool.
+Pyfer is a simple encryption and decryption tool built in Python.

 ![pyfer_cover](aux/rm_cover.jpg)

+### Features

+With this little library you can do the following:

+ - Encrypt and decrypt strings
+ - Use one of three available encryption modes, each using a different ciphertext alphabet
+ - Generate random digit keys

+### Installation

+It's as easy as `pip install pyfer`!

+### Quickstart

-Have a look at the demo [here!](https://github.com/elbydata/pyfer/blob/master/demos/demo.ipynb)
+Have a look at the demo [here](https://github.com/elbydata/pyfer/blob/master/demos/demo.ipynb)!

+### Documentation

+Documentation is currently available in the form of docstrings.

+ - TODO: publish full documentation

+### Support

+The source code is available [here](https://github.com/elbydata/pyfer/tree/master/pyfer).
+Please direct any queries to info@elbydata.com

+### License

+The project is licensed under the MIT license.